eliasdorneles/til/content/posts/parsing-command-line-args-in-zig-using-only-stdlib.md

 ---
 In my Zig learning journey, for some problems I have found the standard library documentation a bit too curt.
-Some common problems are documented in other non-official sources.
+Some solutions to common problems are documented in other non-official sources.

 One such source is the [Zig Cookbook](https://cookbook.ziglang.cc/) website, which is pretty great for that.

 Wanna know how to generate random numbers?
-[There is an example for that.](https://cookbook.ziglang.cc/06-01-rand.html)
+[There is a short example code for that.](https://cookbook.ziglang.cc/06-01-rand.html)

-Wanna know how to make a request with Zig's stdlib functions?
+Wanna know how to make an HTTP request with Zig's stdlib functions?
 [You got it!](https://cookbook.ziglang.cc/05-01-http-get.html).

-So I was a bit surprised that for argument parsing, the example there doesn't use the standard library and points to three different libraries that you can use.
+So I was a bit surprised that [the example for argument parsing](https://cookbook.ziglang.cc/13-01-argparse.html) doesn't use the standard library, instead it lists three different libraries and showcase one of them.

 I suppose if you want to build a big project, with subcommands and whatnot, using a library is justified, but I don't like adding new dependencies unless I have a really big reason for it.

 So I decided to write some simple code that would cover my needs for simple scripts.
-I intend to use this as a "CLI template" for small programs.

 Without further ado, here is the code: